 Kuta is a coastal town located in the south of Lombok, which is an island in Indonesia.
 The beaches here feature a spectacular view because of their pristine landscapes and clear blue waters.
 There are mountains and cliffs around the island that make for exquisite scenery.
 The sea surrounding Kuta boasts waves great for surfing.
 Diving, fishing, and exploring the island with private boats are also some of the fun activities tourists can enjoy.

-For backpackers, beachgoers, and globetrotters, Kuta is definitely one of the best locations in the world.
-Many restaurants and accommodations, ranging from budget inns to 5-star hotels, are available for travellers who want to spend holidays in this place.
+For backpackers, beach goers, and globetrotters, Kuta is definitely one of the best locations in the world.
+Many restaurants and accommodations, ranging from budget inns to 5-star hotels, are available for travelers who want to spend holidays in this place.
 The natives here are friendly and accommodating to tourists.
-Travellers can get around Kuta by bemo (public transport system), rental cars, ojek (motorcycle), or by hiring local boatmen.
+Travelers can get around Kuta by bemo (public transport system), rental cars, ojek (motorcycle), or by hiring local boatmen.

 Koh Tonsay, Cambodia